Apple Pay button

 HTTPS://[DOMAIN_NAME]/.well-known/apple-developer-merchantid-domain-association

-• Verify in HUB
+• Verification in HUB

 After hosting the file, verify the domain in the Developers section of the HUB.
 This step is necessary for domains approved by the Solidgate Team for payment processing.